-- and its worldwide controlled undertakings by the audit firm or any member of the firm's network. - 5.41 If a non-permitted service is inadvertently provided, the audit firm may continue to carry out the statutory audit of the public interest entity only if it can justify, that such provision of services does not affect its professional judgment and the audit report.
+- 5.41 If a non-permitted service is inadvertently provided, the audit firm may continue to carry out the statutory audit of the public interest entity only if it can justify, that such provision of services does not affect its professional judgment and the audit report.
 The audit firm shall report this in its auditor's report on the entity's accounts in accordance with paragraph 45-1(d) of ISA (UK) 700. - 5.42 Paragraph 1.22 sets out the circumstances where an inadvertent breach of this Ethical Standard does not necessarily call into question the firm's ability to give an audit or other public interest assurance opinion.
-The objective of a firm's relevant policies and procedures should be to prevent or detect breaches of this ethical standard.
-Therefore, if a breach of this ethical standard occurs because a firm's policies and procedures were incapable of meeting that objective, that breach is not considered to be inadvertent - 5.43 An audit firm undertaking the statutory audit of an entity relevant to an engagement, which is not a public interest entity, but meets the definition for an other entity of public interest shall follow the requirements in paragraphs 5.40-5.41
+The objective of a firm's relevant policies and procedures should be to prevent or detect breaches of this ethical standard. - 5.43 An audit firm undertaking the statutory audit of an entity relevant to an engagement, which is not a public interest entity, but meets the definition for an other entity of public interest shall follow the requirements in paragraphs 5.40-5.41.